-Allergies seem to be more common as the years go by, and indeed they are.
-They are linked to your body’s immune system (especially your gut).
+Allergies seem to be more common and cause more doctor’s visits than ever before.
+Research now tells us that allergies are likely linked more to your body’s immune system (especially your gut) rather than outside influences.
 Some allergic reactions can occur immediately, but others take years of exposure to allergens before manifesting any symptoms.
 Achieving natural allergy relief by using natural supplements can help you get through seasonal allergies and those pesky allergy attacks that seemingly come from nowhere.

 What Are Allergies?